markedup-mobi/metroappsite-mvc/README.md

 # Metroappsite-MVC4
 MetroAppSite for MVC4 is an off-the-shelf ASP.NET MVC4 project that leverages [Twitter Bootstrap][6] and [BootMetro][1] to help Windows Store developers craft customizeable, Metro-style websites to help promote their application and meet Windows Store certification requirements.

+MetroAppSite is developed and maintained by the engineering team from [MarkedUp Analytics][12].

 ### What's Included
 MetroAppSite includes: